 Cash

 Cash is an important part of your asset allocation.
-Cash is used to store value with little to no risk of losing it.
-While virtually every investor holds cash, most investors do not think about using cash as an integral part of their asset allocation until they retire and need to use it for living expenses.
+While virtually every investor holds cash, most investors do not consider cash an integral part of their asset allocation until they retire and need cash flow for living expenses.
+When you ask an investor what their asset allocation is, they generally respond with something like 60% stocks / 40% bonds and don't include a percentage for the cash they hold.

 Dry Powder